-Helping keep you and your work safe online
+Helping to keep you and your work safe online

 It is more important than ever to be aware of suspicious activity online.
 Many fraudsters target students for financial gain, however other motivations include cyber bullying, harvesting of personal data, intellectual property theft and copyright avoidance.

 Worried your UAL email account has been breached and need advice?
 Report it using the Security Incident reporting form or call the UAL IT Service Desk on (+44) 020 7514 9898.
 Support is available 24/7, 365 days a year.

 Check out the advice below for ways to stay safe.

 - If you don’t recognise the sender, check their full email address.
 This is usually found in brackets with the @ symbol next to their display email address

 - If you do recognise the sender but are concerned it’s not them, contact that person separately to check it really was them who emailed you

 - Many fraudulent emails contain poor grammar or strange phrases – be vigilant, especially if the email claims to be from a professional company.

 - Report suspicious emails in your UAL email account by right-clicking the email and sending it to the Junk folder.
 Make sure you delete it from both your inbox and the Empty Deleted Items folder

 - Use HaveIBeenPwned? to check if your account has been involved in a data breach.
 If your email address is listed as breached, change your password immediately for the website(s) it lists.
 It’s best to use different passwords on different websites; if you're using that same password on more than one site, change it for all

 Beware of scams

-Scammers constantly come up with new tricks to con students into parting with their cash.
-One recent trend is the Uniyearbook scam, which demands upfront payment for a fake university yearbook.
-Others may claim you are entitled to financial support, a council tax rebate or owe money.
+Scammers constantly come up with new way to con students into parting with their information or money.
+Examples include demands for upfront payments for fake products such as yearbooks, or scams which claim you are entitled to financial support, a council tax rebate or owe money.

 - Take a moment to think before parting with your information or money.